Title

 For disabling HTTPS communication please follow these steps:

-- Navigate to the docker folder (by default, in C:\Program Files\OPSWAT\MetaDefender Storage Security\scripts)
+- Navigate to the scripts folder (by default, in C:\Program Files\OPSWAT\MetaDefender Storage Security\scripts)

 - Run the following command in PowerShell: